Quantum-Accelerators/quacc/docs/install/wflow_engines.md

         Running `lpad reset` will clear your FireWorks launchpad, so only use this command if you are a new user.

     To check that FireWorks can connect to your database, run `lpad reset` if this is your first time using FireWorks.

-=== "Parsl"

-    In your activated Python environment, install Parsl as follows:

-    ```bash
-    pip install "quacc[parsl] @ git+https://github.com/Quantum-Accelerators/quacc.git"
-    ```

-    Parsl has [many configuration options](https://parsl.readthedocs.io/en/stable/userguide/configuring.html), which we will cover later in the documentation.

 === "Prefect"